 For example, if you have an editorial calendar for your weekly blog, you might want to go through it and come up with some new topics that are relevant to COVID-19.
 This material won’t be “evergreen” (at least, it hopefully won’t).
 It can be a great comfort to your customers that you recognize this isn’t business as usual and that you’re changing your marketing message to match.

 If you’re primarily a brick-and-mortar business, the shift to digital will be way, way more disruptive.
 As your location will be closed for the foreseeable future, you need a way for your customers to learn about and purchase your products.
 It might be time for you to embrace an eCommerce solution and start an online store.
 If you already have a fantastic website, we can get everything set up for you.
 Matching the aesthetic to what is already there.
 Then we can follow up with your digital marketing and a landing page.
 Telling your customers about your shift to online.
 This strategy could pay off dividends after everything has reopened.
 You will now have a robust online storefront along with your physical one.

-As I said above, whatever your strategy to get past coronavirus, I firmly believe that revisiting your business plan should be a key part of it.
-If you’ve never written one before, or need some guidance on how to expand the one you have written on a napkin in your desk, I can help with my free Write Your Own Business Plan: Workbook.
-Inside, I will walk you through the process, step-by-step.
+As I said above, whatever your strategy to get past the coronavirus, I firmly believe that revisiting your business plan should be a key part of it.
+If you’ve never written one before or need some guidance on how to expand the one you have written on a napkin on your desk, I can help with my free Write Your Own Business Plan: Workbook.
+Inside, I will walk you through the process step-by-step.
 And if you need someone to help you flesh out your plan a bit, I’d be happy to help there as well!